 As part of our water curtailment and water management plan, the system was monitored diligently throughout the dry season.
-No wells went below the maximum 25' draw down level for static water.
-Therefore, no mandatory actions were required for water conservation and curtailment as mandated in the plan.
-This indicates that your water supply performed well during the summer season and reflects a reliable water source.
+No mandatory actions were required for water conservation and curtailment as mandated in the plan.
+This indicates that your water supply performed well during the summer season and reflects a fairly reliable water source.